reitera11/Process-Scheduler-Simulator/README.md

 ```
 The first column contains the process label, that is to say: this example shows three processes with labels `A`, `B` and `C`.
 The second column column contains the process arrival time, and the third shows the process length, that is to say: this example shows a process with label `A`, an arrival time of `0` and a length of `5`.

+The process label is interpreted as string type should one wish to use more meaningful labels.
+The arrival time and length are interpreted as integer type.
+The units of time are arbitrary.

+There are no a priori restrictions on the number of processes the scheduler can handle.

 The output file contains an interpreted process input, for this example that would be:
 ```
 ** INTERPRETED PROCESS INPUT **